-[Manga Maniac Cafe] Can you tell us a little about How I Dumped My Demon?
+[Manga Maniac Cafe] Can you tell us a little about Pairing Off?

 [Manga Maniac Cafe] Can you share your favorite scene?

-[Manga Maniac Cafe] What gave you the most trouble with the story?
+[Manga Maniac Cafe] What did you enjoy most about writing this book?

 [Manga Maniac Cafe] What’s one thing you won’t leave home without?

 [Elizabeth Harmon] Something to read, because you never know when you’re going to be stuck waiting, as well as something to write with and on, because you never know when inspiration is going to strike.

 [Manga Maniac Cafe] Name three things on your desk right now.

 [Elizabeth Harmon] Pictures of my family, today’s to-do list, and my cat, who loves to lay (and walk!) on my laptop.

 [Manga Maniac Cafe] What’s your favorite snack when you’re working on a deadline?